 This is what the Government of Canada says regarding spouses or common-law partners of skilled workers [C41]:

-Spouses or common-law partners of skilled people coming to Canada as foreign workers may themselves be authorized to work without first having an offer of employment.
+Spouses or common-law partners of skilled people coming to Canada as foreign workers may themselves be authorised to work without first having an offer of employment.
 A dependent spouse is eligible to apply for an open work permit if the principal foreign worker:

 • physically resides or plans to physically reside in Canada while working.